 In addition to adapting to treatment, parasites might change their life history strategy due to increased density of hosts and release from predation.
 In the sea louse-salmon system, this includes increased sublethal virulence--where parasites slow host growth but do not directly kill hosts--in domestic settings, compared to wild settings.
 My co-authors and I are building a mathematical model to understand the evolution of sublethal virulence, complementing the rich body of theory exploring evolution of lethal virulence.
 We show that release from predation leads to evolution of higher sublethal viruelnce.

 Bitter crab disease: Bitter crab disease (Hematodinium perezi) is a fatal disease infecting snow crab (Chionoecetes opilio) in the Eastern Bering Sea.
 With collaborators at NOAA, I developed a spatio-temporal statistical model to understand patterns of bitter crab disease across the region over the past ~30 years, now published in ICES Journal of Marine Science.
+Our work can help to identify future risk of disease outbreaks and point potential management interventions (and their limitations).